danieltorrer/slate-cheatsheet/README.md

 ## Quick ones

-To reset to a default block on enter:
+To reset to a given block on enter:
 ```
+const defaultBlock = 'paragraph';
 editor.splitBlock().setBlocks(defaultBlock);
 ```